Kamran Lashari

-Family
+Early life and family

+Kamran was born on 21 December 1952 into a Baloch family belonging to the Lashari tribe in Lahore, West Punjab.

-Lashari is father of film director Bilal Lashari.
+He is father of film director Bilal Lashari.
 He also featured in Waar, a movie directed by his son in 2013.
 In the movie, Lashari played the role of Asher Azeem, DG of Pakistan's Internal Security.